ktoso/jgoogl/README.markdown

       AnalyticsResponse analyticsResponse = jGooGl.analyticsFor(shortenedLongUrl, GooGlProjection.ANALYTICS_FULL);

-That's quite nice, but in case you'd like to stick to your expand() method calls here's a nice **type-safe** way of doing so:
+That's quite nice, but in case you'd like to stick to your expand() method calls here's a nice **type-safe** way of doing so.
+(By type-safe I mean that even if you had analyticsMode set in the builder, and call expands on the jGooGl instance, it will have the details in it, in fact you could try to cast ExpandResponse to AnalyticsResponse "sometimes", the bellow apparoach takes away the headache of casting stuff by hand... :-))

-      AnalyticsResponse analyticsResponse = jGooGl.withAnalytics(ANALYTICS_FULL).expand();
+      AnalyticsResponse analyticsResponse = jGooGl.withAnalytics(ANALYTICS_FULL).expand(myShortUrl);

 This is possible because withAnalytics creates a JGooGlWithAnalytics instance which will delegate all calls to the Real JGooGl instance, but take care of the analytics casting where applicable.

 ### Chaining in-line JGooGl configuration changes ###
 As you've already seen, there's a `JGooGlBuilder` there for you to easily create a JGooGl instance working on some specific parameters etc.
-But there is a nice way of calling some shortens without using the "default" ("set at builder time")
+But there is a nice way of calling some shortens without using the "default" ("set at builder time").

+The values set during construction will always be used if you don't use any of the bellow methods, also the methods bellow only set the variable "for the current execution".
+Let's see some examples:

+      JGooGl jGooGl = JGooGl.withoutKey();

+      jGooGl.shorten(url); // this calls without any key

+      jGooGl.onKey(myKey).shorten(url); // this calls using the myKey as key

+      // but the next execution will still be using the "default key" jGooGl.shorten(url); // this calls without any key

+This way you're free to assume that the defaults stay defaults during your apps life-time, and no-one will break it by setting some weird value in it.

+The same can be done with all other parameters, like this:
+     jGooGl.onKey(myKey).shorten();
+     jGooGl.onNoKey().shorten();
+     jGooGl.onVersion(GooGlVersion.V1).shorten();

+     // and
+     jGooGl.onProjection(GooGlProjection.ANALYTICS_FULL).expand(longUrl);

 Frequently Asked Questions
 --------------------------